ywiyogo/CarND2-P4-PID-Control-Project/README.md

 In order to get the optimum parameter, I've decided to tune the hyperparameters manually.

 For the first experiment, I tuned the P parameter.
 After several experiments, I found out that with 0.05 as the P parameter, the vehicle can pass the first left curve.
 The bellow figures shows the comparison between 0.1, 0.05, and 0.2.
-The left graphs plots the CTE values and the right graph plots the steering values in respect to the time.
+The left graph plots the CTE values and the right graph plots the steering values in respect to the time.

 ![image1]

 The figure above shows how the P-parameter itself does not enough, since the vehicle getting unstable (see the increasing oscillation of the CTE and the total error values).

 Afterwards, I started to vary the D parameter with values 1, 2, and 0.5.
 0.5 as the D value causes that the current control will react half of the current error difference.
 It means that the vehicle cannot response a high error difference that can be caused by curves.
-On the other hand, if KD is equal to 2, then the vehicle is overresponsive to a small error change.
+On the other hand, if KD is equal to 2, then the vehicle is over-responsive to a small error change.
 Thus, I chose KP=0.05 and KD=1 as the reference to tune the I parameter.

 ![image2]